marmelab/ra-auth-google/README.md

 ### Prerequesites

+This demo requires:

+- node >= 16
+- yarn

 To enable Sign In With Google on your website, you first need to set up your **Google API client ID**.

-Please follow this [setup guide](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid?hl=en) to get your Google API client ID and configure your OAuth Consent Screen.

-If you choose to create a new Google APIs project in Test mode, feel free to add some **test users**.
+First, if necessary, [configure the OAuth consent screen](https://developers.google.com/workspace/guides/configure-oauth-consent?hl=en) for your project.
+If your project is still in Test mode, feel free to add some **test users**.

+Then, follow this [setup guide](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid?hl=en) to get your Google API client ID.

 When prompted for the **Authorized JavaScript origins**, please add the following values: